KurtPattyn/krew/README.md

 ## Examples
 Examples can be found under the `examples` subdirectory.

+## Quick Start
+To quickly generate a worker, you can use the [Krew Yeoman Generator][generator-krew-url].
+This generator sets up a new worker, generating all the boilerplate you need to get started.

 ## API
 ### new Worker(workerName, transport, messageHash)
 Creates a new worker with the given *workerName*.